hanhnguyen95/BusMap/README.md

 # BusMap
-Application which searchs stations and calculates the time Please use Bus2.
+Application which searchs stations and calculates the time.

+Please use Bus2.